Confirm-Solutions/confirmasaurus/README.md

 I am happy to share my dotfiles and VSCode settings if you'd like.
 To share the dotfiles, I'll need to scrub out some passwords first, but that's probably an improvement anyway. :embarrassed:

+## Developing the docker image

+- Install docker locally or launch a codespace with the "docker" configuration.
+- The main development will be something like: `docker build --progress=plain -t test_devimage . && ./test test_devimage`
+- The `test` script checks that everything is installed properly.
+- Once you commit changes to the Dockerfile to the main branch, it will be built and pushed to the Github Container Registry to be used as a base image for our other work.
+The image will be: `ghcr.io/confirm-solutions/devimage:main`

 ## Other useful notes:

 - [Advice for dealing with our imprint subtree](./docs/GitSubtree.md)